-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+ON THIS PAGE: You will find some basic information about retinoblastoma and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Retinoblastoma.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Children may be born with retinoblastoma, but the disease is rarely diagnosed at birth.
-Most children who begin treatment before the retinoblastoma has spread beyond the eye are cured.
+Most children diagnosed with retinoblastoma can be cured, even if the retinoblastoma has spread beyond the eye.
 An important goal of treatment in children with retinoblastoma is preserving vision.

 Looking for More of an Introduction?

-The next section in this guide is Statistics and it helps explain the number of people who are diagnosed with this disease and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+The next section in this guide is Statistics.
+It helps explain the number of children who are diagnosed with retinoblastoma and general survival rates.
+Use the menu to choose a different section to read in this guide.